 How can you support someone with dementia?

-It is important to have a general understanding of how dementia affects seniors and their families.
-While all dementia has some common characteristics, it’s helpful to know the distinguishing characteristics of each type of dementia.
+It is important for caregivers to have a general understanding of how dementia affects seniors and their families.
+While all dementia has some common characteristics, it’s helpful for caregivers to know the distinguishing characteristics of each type of dementia.

 Most importantly, remember that those dealing with dementia are not doing these things on purpose.
-Often when providing care, we trigger behaviors without realizing it.
+When providing care, caregivers sometimes trigger behaviors without realizing it.

-By understanding more about the many different types of dementia, we begin to improve quality and enjoyment of life at whatever stage of dementia a senior happens to be in.
+When they understand more about the many different types of dementia, caregivers will begin to improve quality and enjoyment of life at whatever stage of dementia a senior happens to be in.

-Aspen Senior Care provides in-home care for seniors with all types of health challenges, including all dementias.
+Aspen Senior Care provides in-home care for seniors with all types of health challenges, including all forms of dementia.

 Contact Karen Rodgers, Family Caregiver Coach, for a free assessment to help you navigate the challenges of caregiving.
 You can reach her at 801-224-5910.